colligant/colligant.github.io/_posts/2020-03-31-2020-03-31-model-comparison-table.md

 recurrent_0.862: Recurrent UNet with three downsampling steps (trained on Casper), ~9m params.

 recurrent_0.878: Same as above.

+larger-unet-full-year-centroid-all-bands: ~1m params, trained on centroids only, not data extracted with raster scan.
+63 band model.
+This corresponds to 9 7 band rasters.

+smaller-unet-random_start_date

 recordingf1: UNet, two downsampling steps, ~1m params.
 Batch size 32.
 Why did this one do so well compared to the same model with many more parameters?
 Overfitting?